break08/Password-CrazyGenerator/README.md

 ## Next version

-Japanese, Chinese characters in Crazy Mode
+Indian characters in Crazy Mode

 ## About